Capgemini/xrm-datamigration-xrmtoolbox/README.md

 5. Select **Run** and the data will be exported to the specified location:

-6. The Data is now extracted into a JSON file/s which you can see an example of below:
+6. The Data is now extracted into a JSON file which you can see an example of below:
  ![Data Export Output](images/DataExportOutput.png "Data Export Output")

 In this example 3 Account records have been extracted with the attributes ‘Account Name’, ‘Email Address’ & ‘Account Number’